 A year later, it’s time for the verdict.

 Much to my surprise, I am in the best overall shape I have experienced since high school (perhaps even better since I am more balanced in the approach).
-I actually have pecs, traps, and biceps now, which surprised the hell out of me.
+I actually have pecs, traps, and biceps now, which surprised the hell out of me (nowhere near the dude I used for the article, but still neat to see).
 I made small adjustments as needed, like switching out bands or using different forms for different muscle groups.
 But other than that, I stuck to this basic routine and saw significant results.

 As a parting note, none of this matters if you don’t adhere to proper nutrition (emphasis on nutrition, not diet).
 If you don’t eat right, then concentrate on that first.
 90% of health is what you put into your body.
 Once you lock that down, then you can focus on the fitness.